 Do the guides speak English?

 The captains of the boats at Crocodile Bay Resort speak perfect English, however, some of the deckhands speak broken English but enough to get by.
 If there is something complicated you need to tell the deckhand then simply ask the captain to ask them.

 The beauty of Crocodile Bay Resort is that it is suitable for all levels of angling ability due to the Captains and deckhands they will make it as easy as you wish or as hard as you wish.
 They really are there to take all the stress out of the fishing, but on the other hand, if you want a more hands-on approach then this will be welcomed.

 What skill level is required?

-As we mentioned above, there is no skill level required fro the fishing at Crocodile Bay Resort as you will have a deck hand and captain who will assist in everything.
-You are more than welcome if you are a little more experienced to do everything and the deck hand will just make sure you have all the equipment that you will need for a days fishing.
+As we mentioned above, there is no skill level required for the fishing at Crocodile Bay Resort as you will have a deckhand and captain who will assist in everything.
+You are more than welcome if you are a little more experienced to do everything and the deckhand will just make sure you have all the equipment that you will need for a days fishing.

 How physically demanding is this trip?